If your question is not answered below, send us an email: email@example.com

 The U.S. Commercial Service identifies best U.S. export prospects on an annual basis.
-Extensive information can be found through the market research library.
-In addition, review Chapter 4 (Leading Sectors for U.S. Export and Investment) of the most recent Country Commercial Guide for China.
+Extensive information can be found in the Export.gov site.
+In addition, review the “Leading Sectors for U.S. Export and Investment” section of the most recent Country Commercial Guide for China.

 Your firm can reap the most benefit from contact with the U.S. Department of Commerce's Advocacy Center at the earliest stages of a project.
 Early expressions of interest by an overseas government ministry or agency, followed by your company's expressions of interest, often help shape the tender specifications and can improve your chances of winning a tender.
 When your efforts are combined with U.S. Government advocacy, the prospects of winning improve even more, and help level the playing field!

 China's system for regulation of foreign commercial activity is difficult to navigate and non-transparent.
 Companies new to market are strongly encouraged to retain professional services to structure commercial transactions.
 Fortunately, there are many China-specialized service providers.

 In spite of progress towards improving its intellectual property legal and regulatory regime, China continues to be a challenging environment for IPR protection and enforcement.
 To learn more about how your company can protect its intellectual property in China, visit Stopfakes.gov, and see the summary of the programs available through the U.S. Department of Commerce to help U.S. firms develop and intellectual property strategy plan.